 Find out more about building an annexe in our practical guide.

-3. Build an oak frame garden building under permitted development rights
+3. Make sure you build your garden room under permitted development rights

 Unless your house is listed or located in a Conservation Area, you will not need to apply for planning permission, as long as your building meets certain restrictions to fall under permitted development .
 For this, the structure should be one storey high, not on land at the front of the house, and not more than half the area of the land around the original house.
 Log on to the planning portal (opens in new tab) for full details of restrictions.